 What we do

-OK, so getting your TV calibrated sounds like a good idea.
+OK, so getting your display calibrated sounds like a good idea.
 Why not use the service offered by the "big box" store you bought the equipment from?
 Because you're likely not going to get a trained, certified professional doing the work – which means the results probably aren't going to be worth your time.

 A professional independent calibrator from Canada reveals what he learned from a former calibration field supervisor at Best Buy and talks about his experience with a client who had had a Best Buy calibration (click the link above or the text below to read the whole post).